-A student wrote to me, asking:
+A student wrote to me with this question:

 There are two issues I do wish to address:

-What’s more important is to learn to settle into your role and take credit for all your little successes, big and small, especially the small ones.
+What’s more important is to learn to settle into your role and take credit for all your successes, big and small, and especially the small ones.
 Aim to be excellent in the tasks and responsibilities given to you.
 As you do this well, your team mates or colleagues will begin to rely on you more.
 This will make you feel more integrated into the team, and you’ll soon feel like you have become one of them.

-(2) Of course, everything I said earlier can be undermined if you have a low self-esteem or are unnecessarily harsh on yourself.
+(2) Of course, everything I said above can be undermined if you have a low self-esteem or are unnecessarily harsh on yourself.
 Truly, we are our worst enemies.
 We work so hard to get so far, and once we’ve made it, we start to tell ourselves we are not good enough.
 That’s really not a nice thing to do to yourself.

 We can be really mean to ourselves and say very discouraging and even hateful things.
-That’s not healthy, and it’s important that we learnt to be kind and patient with ourselves the way we are to our friends.
+That’s not healthy, and it’s important that we learn to be kind and patient with ourselves in the same way that we are kind and patient to our friends.
 Once we do this, we can begin to appreciate the good that we’ve achieved by our own effort.

 So tell yourself what I say to you: Well done!
 I’m proud of you.
 Keep up what you’re doing.
 I’m sure you’ll continue to do well. :)